vplesko/OrbLang/docs/pages/functions.md

 };
 ```

 Overloaded functions must not conflict with each other, meaning they have to have different signatures.
-This definition would raise errors:
+This definition would now raise errors due to conflicts:

 ```
 fnc square (x:i32) i64 {